uber/kraken/README.md

 The high level idea of Kraken is to have a small number of dedicated hosts seed content to a network of agents running on each host in the cluster.
 Agents discover other peers through a central component which tracks who is downloading what.
-Agents will prefer to download from other agents seeding the desired content -- the dedicated seeders are only used by the first participants in the network to kick things off.
+Agents will prefer to download from other agents seeding the desired content, whereas the dedicated seeders are only used by the first participants in the network to kick things off.

 Docker registry interfaces are plopped on top of each peer in the network, such that images are